patrykdepka/it-events-app/README.md

 * Mockito
 * AssertJ
 ## How to run:
 There are two profiles - dev and prod.
 The dev profile uses the H2 database and the prod profile uses the MySQL database.
 The dev profile also contains test data.
+The prod profile contains only one user with admin role.
 Select one of the two Spring profiles (dev or prod) by setting the SPRING_PROFILES_ACTIVE environment variable or otherwise.
 You must set these additional environment variables before running:
 - for dev profile:
 ```
 DB_NAME